marcsmith1280/aws-cicd/README.md

 - create S3 bucket to store Pipeline Artifacts in (s3.tf).
 Artifacts are the files that are worked on by actions in the pipeline. https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket

-- we need to create the pipeline itself
+- Create the pipeline itself (pipeline.tf)
-- create a role that the pipeline can use to execute https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role
+- Create a role that the pipeline can use to execute (iam.tf) https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role

 8. Plan Phase is a Codebuild project and it will launch a Terraform docker image to run Terraform plan, output will be visible then we can decide it we want to approve